ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/full-lite-mapping.md

 A site is established and a site visit is carried out to record observations and measurements.

-A specific plant species is targeted where multiple observations are made on plant individuals.
+A specific plant species is targeted where multiple observations are made on plant occurrences.

 The diameter at breast height (DBH) observation is made at a specific point of measurement on a tree.
 This point of measurement value is captured as an attribute on the observation.
 The plant status and the tree trunk type is also recorded as observations.